ToothlessRider/Sem_3_Notes/Deep_Learning_Notes.md

 To create a decision boundary for the **OR** function implemented using a McCulloch-Pitts neuron with three inputs ($x_1$, $x_2$, $x_3$), we consider the following steps:

 ### **OR Function**
-The output of the OR function is defined as:
+The output of the OR function is defined as:<br>
 ![alt text](image-36.png)

 For an OR gate, the threshold ( $\theta$ ) is **1** because at least one input must be 1 for the output to be 1.